andyping0522/WeChat-MiniProgram-ProjectTT/README.md

 This is a personal project that creates a Wechat Mini program that provides a platform to interact with my partner.
 This platform allows both of us to keep track of our to-do lists and memorable days, as well as displaying weather info and a countdown towards the end of her shift.
 <br><br>
 ## About Wechat Mini Programs
-Wechat Mini Programs are 'sub-applications' that are embedded within one of most popular Chinese social media Wechat.
+Wechat Mini Programs are 'sub-applications' that are embedded within one of the most popular Chinese social media Wechat.
 They enable users to have fast and convenient access to third-party services without having to download the app on their systems.
 The program mainly uses Javascript, WXML

 The development framework of the WeChat Mini Program is based on the MINA framework.
 It mainly includes app.json, app.js, and app.wxss. app.json is the global configuration of the entire applet. index.js is the logic processing code, which is mainly used to define the data of the page; index.wxml is the layout file, which is a variation of HTML for display; Index.wxss is a style sheet that is also a slight variation of CSS[1].
 <br><br>